-- · Distributor or Representative
+- Distributor or Representative

 - · Local Sales Office

-- Field Application Engineer (FAE)
+- Embedded Solutions Engineer (ESE)

-- Technical Support
+- · Technical Support

-Customers should contact their distributor, representative or field application engineer (FAE) for support.
+Customers should contact their distributor, representative or ESE for support.
 Local sales offices are also available to help customers.
-A listing of sales offices and locations is included in the back of this document.
-See our web site for a complete, up-to-date listing of sales offices.
+A listing of sales offices and locations is included in this document.